Yoruba people: The Yoruba diaspora

 Yoruba people or descendants can be found all over the world especially in the United Kingdom, Canada, the United States, Brazil, Latin America, and the Caribbean (especially in Cuba).
 Significant Yoruba communities can be found in South America and Australia.

-In the United States, the Yoruba language is the most spoken home language of African origin in: Texas, Florida, Mississippi, Illinois, New Jersey, Indiana, Wyoming and Pennsylvania.
-They constitute the second largest African linguistic community in: Alabama, Connecticut, Delaware, Georgia, Idaho, Maryland, Michigan, New Mexico, New York, South Carolina, Oklahoma and Rhode Island with over 153,000 speakers in 2020.
+In the United States, similar to its status on the African continent, the Yoruba language is the most spoken African Niger-Congo language by native speakers.
+It is the most spoken African language in; Delaware, Florida, Illinois, Indiana, Mississippi, New Hampshire, North Carolina, Pennsylvania, Texas and West Virginia.
+It constitutes the second largest African linguistic community in; Georgia, Kentucky, Maine, Maryland, Mississippi, New Jersey, New York, Rhode Island and Washington, D.C. with over 207,000 speakers in 2022.

 The migration of Yoruba people all over the world has led to a spread of the Yoruba culture across the globe.
 Yoruba people have historically been spread around the globe by the combined forces of the Atlantic slave trade and voluntary self migration.
 Their exact population outside Africa is unknown.
 Yorubas are overrepresented in the genetic studies of African Americans and are not the largest contributors of African American DNA by any means.
 In their Atlantic world domains, the Yorubas were known by the designations: "Nagos/Anago", "Terranova", "Lucumi" and "Aku", or by the names of their various clans.

 The Yoruba left an important presence in Cuba and Brazil, particularly in Havana and Bahia.
 According to a 19th-century report, "the Yoruba are, still today, the most numerous and influential in this state of Bahia.
 The most numerous are those from Oyo, capital of the Yoruba kingdom".
 Others included Ijexa (Ijesha), Lucumi, Ota (Aworis), Ketus, Ekitis, Jebus (Ijebu), Egba, Lucumi Ecumacho (Ogbomosho), and Anagos.
 In the documents dating from 1816 to 1850, Yorubas constituted 69.1% of all slaves whose ethnic origins were known, constituting 82.3% of all slaves from the Bight of Benin.
 The proportion of slaves from West-Central Africa (Angola – Congo) dropped drastically to just 14.7%.

 Between 1831 and 1852, the African-born slave and free population of Salvador, Bahia surpassed that of free Brazil born Creoles.
 Meanwhile, between 1808 and 1842 an average of 31.3% of African-born freed persons had been Nagos (Yoruba).
 Between 1851 and 1884, the number had risen to a dramatic 73.9%.

 Other areas that received a significant number of Yoruba people and are sites of Yoruba influence are: The Bahamas, Puerto Rico, the Dominican Republic, Saint Lucia, Grenada, Santa Margarita, Trinidad and Tobago, Belize, Guyana, Haiti, Jamaica (where they settled and established such places as Abeokuta, Naggo head in Portmore, and by their hundreds in other parishes like Hanover and Westmoreland, both in western Jamaica- leaving behind practices such as Ettu from Etutu, the Yoruba ceremony of atonement among other customs of people bearing the same name, and certain aspects of Kumina such as Sango veneration), Barbados, Montserrat, etc.

 On 31 July 2020, the Yoruba World Congress joined the Unrepresented Nations and Peoples Organization (UNPO).